-The Unexpected Threat to Eastern Forests
+The Unexpected Threat to Northern Forests

 Well friends, here we go again.
 There's a long list of threats to our forests that have come about as a result of our human activities.
 Now there's another serious invasive pest, one that we have welcomed, and thought was completely beneficial; one that has insidious behavior, yet seems so benign and desirable to have around.
 It's advancing into our northeastern forests, altering their composition, even destroying them.
 And there's nothing we can do to stop it.
 What hideous critter is this?

 Scientists call it "Lumbricus terrestris".
 Most of us know it better as ........... the nightcrawler !
 Actually, it's not just the nightcrawler that's a problem, but a number of earthworm species, none of which belong here.

 The Forest Floor

 |Old growth forest floor|

 |Old growth hardwood forest-- no worm damage|